i-k-i/trev/README.md

 ```

 ## Using
-The best way to using trev it is execution by keyboard shortcut
+The best way to using trev it is execution treve aplication by keyboard shortcut